-There were transfers from the General Fund to the Debt Service fund to cover scheduled bond payments, the NPD Vehicle fund to cover equipment expenditures, and the Art Acquisition fund and Historic Preservation Grant fund to cover operating expenditures.
+There were transfers from the General Fund to the Debt Service fund to cover scheduled bond payments, the School Renovation and Repairs fund to cover capital expenditures, the NPS 18-Plex fund to cover capital expenditures, the Equipment and Upgrades fund to cover capital expenditures, the NPD Vehicle fund to cover capital expenditures and the Highway Safety fund, the Public Library Assistance fund, and Historic Preservation Grant fund to cover operating expenditures.
 There was a transfer from the Debt Service fund to the School Renovation and Repairs fund to cover capital outlays.

-(9) Employee Retirement Systems and Plans
+(8) Employee Retirement Systems and Plans